abjerner/Limbo.Umbraco.BlockList/README.md

 ## Installation

-The Umbraco 10+ version of this package is only available via [**NuGet**](https://www.nuget.org/packages/Limbo.Umbraco.BlockList/3.0.5).
+The Umbraco 10-12 version of this package is only available via [**NuGet**](https://www.nuget.org/packages/Limbo.Umbraco.BlockList/3.0.6).
 To install the package, you can use either .NET CLI:

 ```
-dotnet add package Limbo.Umbraco.BlockList --version 3.0.5
+dotnet add package Limbo.Umbraco.BlockList --version 3.0.6
 ```

-or the older NuGet Package Manager:
+or the NuGet Package Manager:

 ```
-Install-Package Limbo.Umbraco.BlockList -Version 3.0.5
+Install-Package Limbo.Umbraco.BlockList -Version 3.0.6
 ```

 **Umbraco 9**